 Through the videoconference and advanced diagnostic tools, the UI Health neurologist sees and converses with the emergency physician and the patient in real time via laptop.
 The neurologist can examine the patient remotely, and can view the patient’s vital signs and CT scan.

-Humboldt Park Health is certified as a Primary Stroke Center from the Healthcare Facilities Accreditation Program (HFAP).
+Humboldt Park Health is certified as a Primary Stroke Center from the Accreditation Commission for Health care (ACHC).
 Primary Stroke Certification serves as a notice that Humboldt Park Health has the capacity to stabilize and treat acute stroke patients, provide acute care, and administer tPA and other acute therapies safely and efficiently.
 The primary stroke designation is considered the best signal to our community that the quality care the hospital provides is effectively managed to meet the unique and specialized needs of stroke patients.

 On average, one American dies from a stroke every four minutes.
 Nearly three-quarters of all strokes occur in people over the age of 65.
 The risk of having a stroke more than doubles each decade after the age of 55.
 However, strokes can and do occur at any age.